mcconville/blog/_posts/blog/2020-11-24-with-the-beatles.md

 I've been continuing to dig into the changing psychology of artists through their lyrics using [Watson Personality Insights](https://www.ibm.com/watson/services/personality-insights/) and earlier this year worked on a Beatles project.
 As usual, I drew the Beatles in my own childish style using Adobe Illustrator, and ran personality insights on the band's lyrics.

 With the help of my work colleagues, Steve and Bogdan, both Beatles fans, we identified five eras of Beatles music styles.
+[You can check the project out for yourself.](https://mcconville.github.io/beatles/)

+- Beatle Mania : 1963 - 1965
+- Experimentation : 1965 - 1966
+- Psychedelia : 1967 - 1969
+- Back To Basics : 1968 - 1970
+- Resurgence : 1969 - 1970